mattlibera/cron/README.md

 ### Laravel 5

-1. Add `"liebig/cron": "dev-master"` to your `/path/to/laravel/composer.json` file at the `"require":` section (Find more about composer at http://getcomposer.org/)
+1. Add `"mattlibera/cron": "dev-master"` to your `/path/to/laravel/composer.json` file at the `"require":` section (Find more about composer at http://getcomposer.org/)
-2. Run the `composer update liebig/cron --no-dev` command in your shell from your `/path/to/laravel/` directory
+2. Run the `composer update mattlibera/cron --no-dev` command in your shell from your `/path/to/laravel/` directory
-3. Add `'Liebig\Cron\Laravel5ServiceProvider'` to your `'providers'` array in the `/path/to/laravel/config/app.php` file
+3. Add `'Mattlibera\Cron\Laravel5ServiceProvider'` to your `'providers'` array in the `/path/to/laravel/config/app.php` file
 4. Migrate the database with running the command `php artisan migrate --path=vendor/liebig/cron/src/migrations`
-5. Publish the configuration file with running the command `php artisan vendor:publish` - now you find the Cron configuration file at `/path/to/laravel/config/liebigCron.php` and this file won't be overwritten at any update
+5. Publish the configuration file with running the command `php artisan vendor:publish` - now you find the Cron configuration file at `/path/to/laravel/config/cron.php` and this file won't be overwritten at any update
 6. Now you can use `Cron` everywhere for free

 ### Laravel 4

 1. Add `"liebig/cron": "dev-master"` to your `/path/to/laravel/composer.json` file at the `"require":` section (Find more about composer at http://getcomposer.org/)
 2. Run the `composer update liebig/cron --no-dev` command in your shell from your `/path/to/laravel/` directory
-3. Add `'Liebig\Cron\CronServiceProvider'` to your `'providers'` array in the `/path/to/laravel/app/config/app.php` file
+3. Add `'Mattlibera\Cron\CronServiceProvider'` to your `'providers'` array in the `/path/to/laravel/app/config/app.php` file
 4. Migrate the database with running the command `php artisan migrate --package="liebig/cron"`
 5. Publish the configuration file with running the command `php artisan config:publish liebig/cron` - now you find the Cron configuration file at `/path/to/laravel/app/config/packages/liebig/cron` and this file won't be overwritten at any update
 6. Now you can use `Cron` everywhere for free